folkzb/magalu/mgc/cli/docs/object-storage/objects/upload-dir.md

 -h, --help                   help for upload-dir
     --shallow                Don't upload subdirectories
-    --src directory          Source directory path for upload (required) --storage-class enum     Type of Storage in which to store object (one of "", "cold", "cold_instant", "glacier_ir" or "standard") (default "")
+    --src directory          Source directory path for upload (required) --storage-class enum     Type of Storage in which to store object (one of "", "cold", "cold_instant", "glacier_ir" or "standard")
 ```

 ## Global Flags:
 ```
     --api-key string           Use your API key to authenticate with the API --chunk-size integer       Chunk size to consider when doing multipart requests.
-Specified in Mb (range: 8 - 5120) (default 8)
--U, --cli.retry-until string   Retry the action with the same parameters until the given condition is met.
-The flag parameters
-                               use the format: 'retries,interval,condition', where 'retries' is a positive integer, 'interval' is a duration (ex: 2s) and 'condition' is a 'engine=value' pair such as "jsonpath=expression"
+Specified in Mb (range: 8 - 5120) -U, --cli.retry-until string   Retry the action with the same parameters until the given condition is met.
+The flag parameters use the format: 'retries,interval,condition', where 'retries' is a positive integer, 'interval' is a duration (ex: 2s) and 'condition' is a 'engine=value' pair such as "jsonpath=expression"